-The mission of the GDMCC is to create and maintain a clinical research network to study rare diseases of the airways, focusing on primary ciliary dyskinesia (PCD); NTM pulmonary disease and idiopathic bronchiectasis with rigorous diagnostic evaluations; comparative clinical studies in cystic fibrosis (CF); pseudohypoaldosteronism (PHA); and other chronic airway diseases.
+The mission of the Consortium is to maintain a clinical research network to study rare suppurative diseases of the airways, focusing on primary ciliary dyskinesia (PCD) and primary immunodeficiencies (PID).

-The consortium currently consists of nine primary sites:
+The consortium consists of eight primary sites across North America:

-Lead site: University of North Carolina at Chapel Hill (UNC)
+- University of North Carolina at Chapel Hill (Chapel Hill, North Carolina)

 - Washington University in St. Louis (St. Louis, Missouri)

 - National Heart, Lung and Blood Institute (Bethesda, Maryland)